urbit/azimuth-js/README.md

 ## Test

+Make sure a local testnet is running, and then do:

 `npm test`

-Make sure a local testnet node is running prior to starting the tests.